MatthewBUK/craft-rollbar/README.md

 head to the [GitHub Repo](https://github.com/newism/craft-rollbar/issues) and file an issue.
 Pull requests are also most welcome!

-### Twitter

-Get our attention on Twitter by using the `#craftcms` hashtag and mentioning [@newism](https://twitter.com/newism)

-### Stack Exchange

-Ask a question via the [Craft Stack Exchange](http://craftcms.stackexchange.com/) and tag your question with `plugin-newism-craft-rollbar`.

 ### Email

-Any feedback, comments, questions or suggestions please email us at `support at newism.com.au`.
+Any feedback, comments, questions or suggestions please email us at `mjbakeruk at gmail.com`.

 ## Licensing